Orthopaedic Guide to Diabetic Foot Care

 The AOFAS Guide to Diabetic Foot Care can be found on the AOFAS website, www.aofas.org The site also features a surgeon referral service; making it easy for diabetic patients to find a local orthopaedic surgeon specializing in foot and ankle care.

-*News Release by American Orthopaedic Foot and Ankle Society: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (American Orthopaedic Foot and Ankle Society).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.